JuliaManifolds/LieGroups.jl/Readme.md

     </picture>
 </div>

-# still work-in-progress

-This is a package (work-in-progress) rework the Lie group featues of [`Manifolds.jl`](https://juliamanifolds.github.io/Manifolds.jl/stable/) in a unified way.
+This is a package to rework the Lie group features of [`Manifolds.jl`](https://juliamanifolds.github.io/Manifolds.jl/stable/) in a unified way into a separate package.

 This especially also includes a few different choices in default behabiour that is different from the `Manifolds.jl` one.
 For purely manifold-based operations, any Lie group still is “build upon” a Riemannian manifold.